-7.121 SUBSTRUCTURE MATRIX OUTPUT
+7.127 SUBSTRUCTURE MATRIX OUTPUT

-This option is used to define the name of the file in which the stiffness matrix of the substructure is to be stored which was generated within a SUBSTRUCTURE GENERATE step.
+This option is used to define the name of the file in which the stiffness matrix of the substructure is to be stored which is generated within a SUBSTRUCTURE GENERATE step.
 This is the only procedure in which this keyword card makes sense.

-There are two optional parameters STIFFNESS and OUTPUT FILE, and one required parameter FILE NAME.
+There is one optional parameter STIFFNESS, and two required parameters FILE NAME and OUTPUT FILE.